Gary Pinkel: Toledo

-In 1995, Pinkel's Rockets finished undefeated with an 11-0-1 record, won the Vegas Bowl and finished ranked in the Top 25 (AP Poll).
+In 1995, Pinkel's Rockets finished undefeated with an 11–0–1 record, won the Vegas Bowl and finished ranked in the top 25 of the AP poll.
 They were one of only three teams in the nation to finish the regular season undefeated.
 The others were Nebraska and Florida, who played for the national championship.

-In 2000, Toledo went to Penn State and defeated Joe Paterno's Nittany Lions 24-6.
-Pinkel guided Toledo to a 10-1 record that season, 6-1 in conference play.
+In 2000, Toledo went to Penn State and defeated Joe Paterno's Nittany Lions, 24–6.
+Pinkel guided Toledo to a 10–1 record that season, 6–1 in conference play.